Agricultural Preserves

 Farmland Security Zone Contracts

-Farmland Security Zone (FSZ) Contracts are voluntarily entered into between a County/City and the landowner for 20 years as opposed to the 10 years for a standard Williamson Act contract.
-Farmland Security Zones offer landowners greater
+Farmland Security Zone (FSZ) contracts are voluntarily entered into between a county/city and a landowner for 20 years as opposed to the 10 years of a standard Williamson Act contract.
+FSZ contracts offer landowners greater

 property tax reduction.
 Land restricted by a FSZ contract is valued for